Service Terms and Conditions Agreement

 12. SERVICE LEVEL AGREEMENT AND REFUNDS

 (1) Service Level Agreement.
-In the event Customer experiences a Service outage for more than two (2) consecutive hours and is unable to transmit and receive information through Ptera’s network to other portions of the Internet and Customer notifies Ptera immediately of such event and Ptera determines that such inability was caused by Ptera’s failure to provide said services for reasons within Ptera’s reasonable control and not as a result of any actions or inactions of Customer or any third parties (including failure of third party equipment), and such inability is not a result of scheduled maintenance of Ptera’s equipment or services, Ptera will, upon Customer’s request, credit Customer’s account the connectivity charges for the length of the outage.
+In the event Customer experiences a Service outage for more than twenty four (24) consecutive hours and is unable to transmit and receive information through Ptera’s network to other portions of the Internet and Customer notifies Ptera immediately of such event and Ptera determines that such inability was caused by Ptera’s failure to provide said services for reasons within Ptera’s reasonable control and not as a result of any actions or inactions of Customer or any third parties (including failure of third party equipment), and such inability is not a result of scheduled maintenance of Ptera’s equipment or services, Ptera will, upon Customer’s request, credit Customer’s account the connectivity charges for the length of the outage.
 Customer credit may not exceed the Monthly Service Fee in any single calendar month.

 (2) Refunds.
 If Service cannot be supplied by Ptera for any reason, a full refund will be given for any prepaid service fees and equipment returned in new resalable condition.
 Service may be cancelled without penalty within thirty (30) days of service installation for quality of service issues.
 A full refund will be given for equipment returned in new resalable condition and for any remaining portion of prepaid monthly service charges pro-rated daily.
 All other payments are non-refundable.

 13. DISCLAIMER OF WARRANTIES